 Since \underline{v}p does not depend on ξ , we can express the FOC as in the text.
 A similar line of reasoning leads to condition (15).
 We use this first-order approach as an element of producing candidate steady-state equilibria.
 We then confirm that the candidate is indeed an equilibrium, by checking that adjusting firms' behavior satisfies (5).
 John and Wolman (2008) discuss the possibility that solutions to the first order conditions may not satisfy (5).

-6Maximizing the "free adjustment value" (5) implies a first-order condition, where x{mt} is a mean zero random variable.
+nominal money supply growth follows an autoregressive process, where x{mt} is a mean zero random variable.